marcelgoh/marcelgoh.github.io/misc/index.md

 ---
 layout: page
 title: Miscellaneous
+mathjax: on
 ---

 This is a landing page for things that, for whatever reason, might not have a place elsewhere on the site.
-Because blog posts are tied to a specific date, if I write something I plan to update in the future, I'd rather keep it off the blog archive.
-Non-technical stuff will also go here.

 ### Expository notes